da-bao-jian/ethernaut_solutions/README.md

  * As the name indicates, fallback function is used to serve as a 'fallback' solution for receiving ether when the sender do not know your ABI.
 Typically, it is called when a non-existent function is called on the contract.
  It has no argument, nor name.
-Most importantly, it requires "payable" marker.
-Because of fallback function's public nature, it opens up a backdoor for outside world.
+Most importantly, it requires a "payable" marker.
+Because of fallback function's public nature, it could open up a backdoor for the outside world.
 When the fallback function involves logic of changin the ownership, it could be a recipe for disaster.
 This is exactly what's going on here.

  Solution: